GavinNL/PseudoNix/README.md

 ## Example 3: Using the Shell Process

-A `shell` process, similar to bash is provided for you.
+A `shell` process, similar to bash, is provided for you.
 This shell process can be used to give you an actual command prompt entry into the PseudoNix system and let you launch commands.

 Additionally, if you are building a command line application, you will need the `launcher` process.